Sponsoring Unit: Honors Program, Undergraduate Academic Affairs

 The Study Abroad Refund Policy details out the program withdrawal process.

 Housing in Rome

 Participants are responsible for making their own travel arrangements to and from Rome.
+The program will arrange and cover costs for the global cities excursion (to Amsterdam or Paris).
 Act quickly to reserve the lowest fares; you may wish to explore budget fares offered on discount search websites as well as Council Travel and STA Offices in Seattle.

 Students and instructors will take several excursions outside of Rome.
-Excursions may include Florence and Venice.
+Excursions may include Florence or another nearby city.
+Paris or Amsterdam will also be part of the excursion schedule.
 The program fee covers these group travel expenses.
 Students may also have some opportunities to travel on their own for two or three day-jaunts.